foundriesio/docs/source/reference-manual/security/security.rst

    boot-software-updates-zynqmp
    boot-software-updates-stm32mp1

-Anti-rollback protection, which prevents downgrading of boot firmware can be enabled by following the guide below.
+Anti-rollback protection, which prevents downgrading of boot firmware, can be enabled by following the guide below.

 .. toctree::
    :maxdepth: 1